Ivette Cintron

-Ivette Cintron is a Puerto Rican merenque singer.
+Ivette Cintron is a Puerto Rican model and merenque singer.
 From 1991 to 1997, she was married to the legendary Dominican merenque singer, Toño Rosario.

+Business career

-Cintron is also a businesswoman, and beautician, having once owned a beauty salon at her mansion in Bayamon, Puerto Rico.
+Cintron is also a businesswoman, and beautician, having once owned a beauty salon and a seafood restaurant called El Atlántico in Cataño, Puerto Rico.
+She lived in a mansion in Bayamon, Puerto Rico.

 Celebrity and musical career

+She began her career in modeling by winning contests and participating in shows and artistic groups.
 Due in part to her divorce from Rosario, Cintron became a mainstream celebrity in her native Puerto Rico during the 1990s.
 She also launched a musical career, releasing some CDs.

 Personal life

 Cintron and Rosario were married from 1991 to 1997.
 The couple has a son named Antonio Rosario Jr. She was also married to a man named Jimmy Solis.